roman-milk/roman-milk.github.io/becoming-a-drag-queen.md

  The crowd erupted and Flame came on stage to Elvis's 'Burning Love'.
 I pushed my way forward through the throngs of gay men until I reached the stage.
 Flame saw me instantly and gave her seemingly signature smile to me.
 I put my hand forward, waving a twenty in the air.
 She bent down and took it in her mouth before sauntering away.
 She was an amazing dancer: both smooth and erotic.
 I pulled out another twenty for when she returned to where I was standing.
 The crowd on the dance floor was loud, sweaty and horny.
 I felt hands on my ass and heard a lot of cat calling and whistling.
 Flame took my second twenty by bending down and taking it with her breasts, her eyes never leaving mine.
 I felt like the prey of a hungry hunter, a tantalizing temptress.
 As the song was coming to an end, I pulled out one more twenty and held it in the air for Flame to see.
 After taking others money, she crawled on all fours to me, and said, "Put it in your mouth, baby."

  I did without hesitation and leaned forward as she took it with hers, our lips touching for just a heartbeat of time.
 I couldn't believe how soft they were, way softer than any girl I had ever kissed.
 I watched her crawl on all fours away from me and off the stage, getting a great view of her well curved ass.
 My cock twitched in my panties as I wondered what it would be like to fuck her ass.
-Report_Story #2